kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ### Sharing Projects

 We talked a little about how to share projects with **Studios**, and we shared links to studios so people could follow each other.
-In the end I realized it was easier to have students follow each other directly, and I have manually make this happe.
+In the end I realized it was easier to have students follow each other directly, and I have manually make this happen.
 It will be easy to share projects from now on.
 I will explain more about this next week.

 </details>